HomeOnMars/projektoOmnijo/OmniCentro.md

-allowing the renunciation of citizenship, recognizing dual citizenship, and providing heavy subsidies for transportations both coming to and leaving from the country.
+allowing the renunciation of citizenship, recognizing dual citizenship, and providing heavy subsidies for transportations both coming to and leaving from the country, as well as a farewell gift package for those who are leaving but either poor or veteran, allowing them to easily establish a new life elsewhere.
+(It almost felt like she wanted people to leave, or are testing them somehow.)
-Which many people did take advantage of, and emigration rate skyrocketed for weeks, and the population quickly dropped.
+Regardless, many people did take advantage of this, and emigration rate skyrocketed for weeks, as the population quickly dropped.
 As a counter measure, <span style="color:Silver">Serena</span>
-passed laws to streamline immigration process as well as to encourage immigrants to move in, and the immigration influx did increase.
+also passed laws to streamline immigration process as well as to encourage immigrants to move in, and the immigration influx did increase.
 However, it wasn't nearly enough to stop the population drop-